parthiv-dev/decentralised-trading-platform/README.md

 ## Setup Instructions

 To run the Pokémon Card dApp locally, follow these steps.
+We recommend the user to have atleast 4 seperate windows when setting up the local deployment:
+- Setup Instructions (this page)
+- A browser window with the MetaMask account open in full-screen mode
+- Terminal 1
+- Terminal 2

+TODO: Insert Photo

 ### Prerequisites